swisscom/dop_common/doc/plan_format_v0.0.1.md

 in the plan.
 Following is a list of properties of a given network interface
 card:
    1. __*network*__ - name of the network the NIC belongs to.
-The network must be a valid definition in an infrastructure networks hash.
+The network must be a valid definition in an infrastructures' networks hash.
 This definition is required.
    2. __*ip*__ - an optional property that defines an IP address in case of static IP assignment or a *dhcp* literal if the IP should be assigned by DHCP.